PhilipCarr1/Makers_BnB/README.md

 As a host, <br />
 So that I can remove expired listings <br />
 I want to be able to delete listings [F]

+## Database Setup

+To setup the database:

+* Connect to psql
+* Create the database using the psql command `CREATE DATABASE makersbnb;`
+* Connect to the database using the psql command `\c makersbnb`;
+* Run the query we have saved in the file 01_create_property_table.sql
+* Populate your table with a row by running `INSERT INTO property (property_name, description, price, host_name) values ('Makers Paradise', 'Quaint little paradise escape, perfect for couples and families', 130.75, 'Benedict Cumberbatch');`

+To check you have everything set up ok, please take a look at the peeps table inside the chitter database.
+You should see one row in there.

+To setup the test database:
+* Connect to psql
+* Create the database using the psql command `CREATE DATABASE makersbnb_test;`;
+* Connect to the database using the psql command `\c makersbnb_test`
+* Run the query we have saved in the file 01_create_property_table.sql